bartificer/programming-by-stealth/docs/pbs17.md

 pbs.say('counter 1 = ' + counter1.count() + ', counter 2 = ' + counter2.count());
 ```

 Notice that we can pass values to the constructor function to set defaults.
 Also, notice that the behaviour of the `count()` function changes depending on whether or not you pass it arguments – it allows you to get and/or set the value in the counter.
 This is a very common design pattern in JavaScript.
-Finally, notice the inner variable is pre-fixed with an `_`.
+Finally, notice the inner variable is prefixed with an `_`.
 This is a convention for marking the variable as private.
 It does not actually prevent access to the variable, but serves as an indication to programmers using your prototype that they are using it incorrectly (there are advanced techniques for creating truly private variables, but we’ll leave those for another day).

 ### Accessing `this` from Within Anonymous Functions